brucemcclure/gofers/2.deeper_into_go/readme.md

 The problem is we need to generate a new seed source.
 This is the source of Golangs random function.
 We will be using the current time to provide us with a new number.
 Then we will create a new instance of random which uses time as the seed.
 There after use `r.Intn` to generate the random number.

 ![](./docs/random.png)

+---

+### Testing with Go

+Testing with Go is not anything like using RSpec, Mocha, Selenium etc. This may be the most different aspect other than oop.

+To make a new test we create a file called xyz_test.go.
+To run all the tests in a package run the command `go test`.

+Every file that is part of a package must include the name of the package it belongs to, including tests.
+In this case all the files are a part of 'main'.
+Because we have the \_test.go attached to our file name and we have told Go which package it belongs to we have access to two tabs in vs code called `run package tests` and `run file tests`.